Real-Time Corporate Chat & Announcements

 Database

-A key modeling decision is the user's dual identity: the ERP identifies each employee with an idErp (string), stored as a unique external key, while internally an auto-increment numeric PK is used for TypeORM joins.
-Users are created lazily: the record is born on the first valid JWT connection.
-When an employee is deactivated, a soft-delete is applied and an @AfterLoad hook masks their name, email and image ("deactivated user"), so conversation history stays coherent without exposing the former employee's data.
-All relevant entities use soft-delete.
+The data model uses versioned TypeORM migrations against PostgreSQL.
+One key design decision was giving users a dual identity: the ERP identifies each employee with an idErp string stored as a unique external key, while internally an auto-incremented numeric PK is used for TypeORM joins.
+Users are created lazily on first valid JWT connection, with no prior sync required from the ERP.
+When an employee is deactivated, a soft-delete combined with an @AfterLoad hook masks their name, email, and avatar — keeping conversation history coherent without exposing former employee data.
+All relevant entities use soft-delete throughout.

 Technical decisions and trade-offs